 The most notable trend of development of international real estate markets is their clear division into groups according to geographical origin.
 The first four positions in our ranking are occupied by countries in the Asia-Pacific Region (APR), whereas the representatives of Europe dominate the bottom of the table.

-Related article: What brings global real estate market in 2016 the first year?Restoration of global real estate markets at the moment is quite perceptible.
+Related article: In 2011 in Israel, waiting for a sharp fall in house pricesRestoration of global real estate markets at the moment is quite perceptible.
 If in the first quarter of 2009, only 33% of countries have shown positive dynamics, the 1 st quarter of 2010 this figure reached 53%.
 However, up to 90% recorded in the 1 st quarter of 2006, still far away.

 Analysis of the quarter shows that the Baltic countries and Ukraine, which showed worse dynamics, the pace of falling prices and slowing.
 For example, in Estonia, house prices fell by 40% for the year, but the first three months of this year's decline in prices was only 0.5%.